 Raids on San Carlos

-The first Argentine raid of the day was to be aimed at the San Carlos area, departing Rio Gallegos at 08:10.
+The first Argentine raid of the day was to be aimed at the San Carlos area, departing Rio Gallegos at 08:10 local (11:10Z).
 Two of the four aircraft experienced problems and turned back, with the remaining pair continuing on.
 After aerial refuelling, the pair approached West Falkland and attempted to enter San Carlos from the north – which would have led them right into our missile trap.
 Luckily for them, they met some low cloud and altered their route, putting Pebble Island between them and us.
 That was the end of their luck, as they turned into what they thought was San Carlos Water and the first ship they saw was white with big red crosses on – SS Uganda, which as a hospital ship they could not attack.

 In fact, they had flown into Grantham Sound, and continued on to Goose Green and made a strafing run against one of their own ships, then a strafing run against some of their own troops, then got fired at by their own anti-aircraft artillery (damaging one of them, Capitan Hugo Angel del Valle Palaver’s C-244).
 The pair split to take different routes back to Argentina, one going south… and Palaver, running low on fuel, choosing the slightly shorter route back to tanker support to the north.
-As his Skyhawk climbed away from the islands it was locked on to and Coventry fired a pair of Sea Darts (suspecting the target was a pair in close formation and hoping to knock them both down).
-Unfortunately, the luckless Capitan Palaver did not survive this encounter, though at the time Broadsword reported a parachute had been seen.

 Vulcano and Zeus Flights

-It was 2-nil to Coventry so far.
-The next raid, around 1.5 hours later, was specifically tasked with hitting Coventry and Broadsword, and unfortunately had more luck.
-Split into two flights of three (‘Vulcano’ and ‘Zeus’ flights), Vulcano flight took off missing one aircraft which had become unserviceable.
+Vulcano flight took off a little before14:00 local (17:00Z) missing one aircraft which had become unserviceable.
 Zeus flight also became short one aircraft shortly after departure as his VHF radio failed.
 The remaining four Skyhawks flew on.
-The surviving Skyhawks of earlier raids had pinpointed the ships’ general positions, so spotters were tasked with climbing to high ground on Pebble Island and radioing an accurate position report to a Learjet (callsign ‘Ranquel’) that was orbiting well to the west out of missile range.
-With this position report in hand, a route was chosen to mask the raid’s approach.
+The surviving Skyhawks of earlier raids had reported the ships’ general positions, so spotters were tasked with climbing to high ground on Pebble Island and radioing an accurate position report to a Learjet (callsign ‘Ranquel’) that was orbiting well to the west out of missile range.
+With this position report in hand, a route was chosen to mask the raid’s approach and use the Argentine’s knowledge of the limitations of the Type 42’s radar systems.
+British assets near the Argentine coast – likely a submarine – reported the raid’s launching, and Coventry went to Action Stations at 14:15 local (17:15Z).

 Vulcano flight – Capitan P. Marcos Carballo and Teniente Carlos Rinke – both attacked the Broadsword.
 The Argentines had, as noted previously, become conscious of the ineffectiveness of many of their Mk.17 1,000 lb or M117 750 lb bombs, which were often passing straight through ships without detonating, or lodging within them but still failing to explode.
 As a result, Zeus flight were trialling the use of smaller bombs; low drag 250 kg (550 lb) bombs installed on a triple ejector rack under the Skyhawk’s belly.
 However, Vulcano flight were still carrying Mk.17 1,000 lb bombs – one each, as the Skyhawk could not carry three under the belly and the outer wing stations were needed for drop tanks.